-Generally, during the month of September, a delinquent tax bill (also known as 3rd billing) will be sent to taxpayers who have a remaining delinquent balance at that time that has not been previously published.
-Failure to pay delinquent taxes or enter into a delinquent tax payment contract by the date indicated on the bill will result in the first of two advertisements.
-Those that still have not either paid the delinquent balance or entered into a delinquent tax payment contract two weeks after the first advertisement will be advertised a second time and the property will be eligible for foreclosure or tax lien certificate sale.
+Generally, during the month of September, a delinquentan additional tax bill (also known as 3rd billing) will be sent to taxpayers who have a remaining delinquent\unpaid balance at that time that has not been previously published.
+Failure to pay delinquent\unpaid taxes or enter into a delinquent tax payment contract by the date indicated on the bill will result in the first of two advertisements.
+Those that who still have not either paid the delinquent unpaid balance or entered into a delinquent tax payment contract two weeks after the first advertisement will be advertised a second time, and the property will be eligible for foreclosure or tax lien certificate sale the following year.-

 In December, any remaining certified delinquent taxes will be assessed additional interest.
-All told, taxpayers who fail to make payment will be sent at least two notices of delinquencies via tax bill, a notice letter for lien certificate sales (if applicable), and a final tax bill including notice of pending publication from our office.
+All told, taxpayers who fail to make payment will be sent at least two-three notices of delinquencies unpaid taxes via tax bill, and a notice letter for lien certificate sales (if applicable), ). and a final tax bill including notice of pending publication from our office.
 Continued failure to make payment will result in the publication of a final delinquency notice in a newspaper of general circulation identifying the taxpayer and real property by name and location.
-This publication may lead to additional expense to the taxpayer.
+This publication may will lead to additional expense to the taxpayer.

-If taxpayers fail to respond, or delinquencies do not sell at a tax lien sale, the Treasurer may institute foreclosure proceedings consistent with the provisions of this policy and the Ohio Revised Code.
+If taxpayers fail to respond, or delinquencies do not sell at a tax lien sale, the delinquency will be certified and the Treasurer may institute foreclosure collection proceedings consistent with the provisions of this policy and the Ohio Revised Code.